MacAttack

 NB.
 Fairly grim images below of Mac's sweet itch when we took on his care.

 Murf, Cookie and Carms settled instantly into their huge field set deep in the Somerset farmlands, bordered by ancient, crumbling, dry stone walls lined with huge beech trees, and views as far as you could see out to the Bristol Channel.
-Didn’t take long to get to know the two ponies in the next field, Shannon and Mac, both belonging to the YO, as well as her other last few retirees dotted around the farm, all now well into their dotage and enjoying a free-range life.
+Didn’t take long to get to know the two ponies in the next field, Shannon and Mac, both owned by the YO, as well as her other last few retirees dotted around the farm, all now well into their dotage and enjoying a free-range life.

 This was the worst SI I’d ever seen, and our Kelso had been the SI King so I knew SI, but this was something else.
 Huge, deep, open, suppurating wounds, raw, weeping and bloody, the size of dinner plates.
 Just dreadful.
-I mentioned it gently to YO who sputtered that yes she felt dreadful about it but she had ordered a rug for him, and to be fair it arrived that same day.
+I mentioned it gently to YO who sputtered that yes she felt dreadful about it but she had ordered a rug for him, and to be fair it coincidentally arrived that same day.

 Just like when Carmen came to join us, I neither needed – nor wanted – another horse.
-I’m knocking on a bit now, for one thing, but another reason is cost as, let's face it, livery ain't cheap.
-But as I always flipping do, I start pondering, and I found myself wondering if I could take him on as a ‘sharer’, which meant maybe I wouldn’t have to pay livery as technically YO would still own him.But I could take responsibility for his care, maybe do some retraining with him, or at least get him used to humans again, and he might pair-up with Cookie who often played third-wheel alongside Carms and Murf.
-The more I thought, the more I convinced myself, and there we were - I found myself really keen to go for it.
+For one thing I’m knocking on a bit now, but another reason is cost as, let's face it, livery ain't cheap.
+But as I always flipping do, I start pondering, and I found myself wondering if I could take him on as a ‘sharer’, which meant maybe I wouldn’t have to pay livery as technically YO would still own him.
+But I could take responsibility for his care, maybe do some retraining with him, or at least get him used to humans again, and he might pair-up with Cookie who often played third-wheel alongside Carms and Murf.
+The more I thought about it, the more I convinced myself, and Boom!
+I found myself really keen to go for it.

-I had the chat – the owner was very agreeable, and more than happy not to charge me any extra.
-The deal was done - Mac would come under my wing with me as his 'keeper' but not his owner.
-I now had a herd of four to now care for.
+And so I had the chat – the YO was very agreeable, and more than happy not to charge me any extra livery.
+The deal was done - MacAttack would come under my wing with me as his 'keeper' but not his owner.
+I now had a herd of four to care for.
+Again.

 This must’ve been around end May-ish time?
 Time flies so not sure.
-Anyway, Mac went straight onto our regime: our EquiVita minerals, l-carnitine to hopefully target his fat pads and leptin resistance (he was permanently starving!), linseed for his coat/skin, and salt for all the right reasons, and all mixed into Agrobs' Leitchgenus fatties chaff.
+Anyway, MacAttack moved into our field and went straight onto our regime: our EquiVita minerals, Alcar to target his ginormous crest and leptin resistance - he was permanently starving and we soon learned he'd mug anyone for their feedbow - linseed for his coat/skin and salt for all the right reasons, and all mixed into the Agrobs' Leitchgenus fatties chaff.
 I also gave him a course of our OptimaCARE full-body detox alongside our LKLCARE for his sweet itch.
+(2021 - Edited to add - of course we now know that sweet itch is very much part of the KPU syndrome so I would have managed him differently back then had we known, but don't worry - he's since been treated successfully as a KPU pony and these days is in a much better place).

 I really wish I’d taken a photo of him at his worst before any rugs went on him, but the first picture here is him with Cookie’s rug on, so about 3-weeks in.
 You'll definitely get an idea of what we were dealing with ...